meta-llama/llama-stack/docs/source/building_applications/tools.md

 ### Built-in providers

-Built-in providers come packaged with LlamaStack.
+Built-in providers come packaged with Llama Stack.
 These providers provide common functionalities like web search, code interpretation, and computational capabilities.

 #### Web Search providers
-There are three web search providers that are supported by llama stack.
+There are three web search providers that are supported by Llama Stack.

 1. Brave Search
 2. Bing Search